 And why is that?

-Well, you do not want to be spending money on documents, certificates, records or anything else that you could have obtained for free.
+Well, you do not want to be spending money on documents, certificates, records, or anything else that you could have obtained for free.

-So give at least one of these ways a go.
-You will not regret it!
+So, give at least one of these ways a try.

 Thank You and Please Leave A Comment